thinkcache/aniket.io/content/fixed/about.md

 Some fun facts about me:

-* I love travelling & hiking
+* I love travelling & hiking.
-* I enjoy coding
+* I enjoy coding.
-* I love studying and investing in stock markets
+* I love Finance and stock markets.

 Follow me on twitter [@an1ke7](https://twitter.com/an1ke7).